ABbiodiversity/recurring/veghf/README.md

 * `AREA_COL`: field name for shape area when `AREA = TRUE` (usually `"Shape_Area"` but sometimes `"Area_m2"`)
 * `BASE_YR`:
-  base year for surveys or HF inventory this is used to calculate years since last disturbence (i.e. base year - origin year) use a numeric value when it is the same for each record use a character value to indicate a field when it
+  base year for surveys or HF inventory this is used to calculate years since last disturbance (i.e. base year - origin year) use a numeric value when it is the same for each record use a character value to indicate a field when it